nextgenusfs/augustus/README.md

 cmake ..
 make
 ```
-At this point you should have a working version of bamtools v2.4.0.
+At this point you should have a working version of bamtools v2.4.0, double check that inside the bamtools folder you now see a `bin`, `lib`, and `include` folders.
 Now clone this repository and build Augustus.
+Of course you need to specify the location of where you compiled bamtools to the BAMTOOLS variable.
 ```
 git clone https://github.com/nextgenusfs/augustus.git
 cd augustus